3 Recommendations for an All-In-One Sales and Marketing Platform

 A bonus tool…

-I have also chosen to include a ‘joker’ called: GetResponse.
-It hasn’t received much publicity yet, but it is a fine tool for those who want to start out with a full solution on a smaller scale, and who do not have a roadmap that indicates great scalability.
-It's a platform that has a lot of features, just at the other end of the scale to HubSpot.
+I’ve chosen to include a little bonus tool called GetResponse.
+It’s the ambitious ‘little brother’ but nonetheless a fine tool for those who want to start out with a full solution, but on a smaller scale, and who do not have a roadmap that indicates great scalability.

 Features in GetResponse: